venomnert/renamer/README.rst

 Example
 ----------
 Highlight the necessary items just as how you would normally and right-click to open the context menu.
-Hover over 'send to', then click ranamer.cmd to execute python command.
+Hover over 'send to', then click renamer.cmd to execute python command.

 What's New